qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 >  Do not contact Qidi support about issues with bed leveling, first layer issues, klipper, etc after making this mod.
 It's now your responsibility. ⚠️

 This guide covers installing Cartographer3D on your Qidi Plus 4.
+It is written for 1.7 firmware version, though by following this guide you should be able to adjust it to earlier versions.

 ***